22. giugno 2020

 Handling hanging goods (e.g. suits, dresses or coats) – particularly in combination with goods stored flat – is one of the biggest challenges in fashion logistics.
 Many companies supply stores as well as wholesale and fulfil online orders to boot.
 Storing and picking hanging goods efficiently in these types of omni-channel business models requires flexible solutions.

 The TGW Stingray HG is a shuttle system for hanging goods that features outstanding high throughput, storage density and easy maintenance.
 This makes it a high-performance alternative to the storage and retrieval machines frequently in use to date.

 Conventional clothes hangers are sufficient for hanging the clothes.
 No additional load carriers are required.
-The positioning system is accurate to the millimeter, enabling it to be docked on shelves up to 30 meters in height without any gaps.
+The positioning system is accurate to the millimetre, enabling it to be docked on shelves up to 30 metres in height without any gaps.
 This ensures that the clothes hangers slide smoothly onto the shuttle.